General Instructions for “Silver 7”

 Generator will not turn off if “Manual” mode is selected.

-Typical time for batches run in Automatic Mode will be approximately 3 to 4 hrs per 16 oz of water.
+Typical time for batches run in Automatic Mode will be approximately 7 to 9 hrs per quart.
 If the time is less than that the water is not good.
 More?
 The water is very good or there are very thick deposits on the electrodes.
 Time can be VERY long when using very good water.

 It is nearly impossible to make “bad” CS with the Coyote Zenerprizes generators, however, following certain procedures appropriate to various situations will yield better, more potent results.
 These are not hard fast rules.